Impact of An Attack: Combating A Data Breach

 By taking these steps, you can help protect yourself from further harm and minimize the impact of the data breach on your personal information.
-It's important to stay vigilant and protect your information in the future, such as practicing good cybersecurity habits and staying informed about data breach and other security threats.
+It's important to stay vigilant and protect your information in the future, such as practicing good cybersecurity habits, including undertaking the cyber essentials scheme and staying informed about data breach and other email security threats.

 Keep Learning About Data Breaches

 Many online sites that store your data don’t protect it as well as they should, which may result in a breach.
 Preventing that from happening isn’t always possible.
-Still, you can minimize your exposure by following the suggestions from this article and maximize your chances of recovery by paying attention when a breach occurs and taking immediate action.
+Still, you can minimize your exposure by following the suggestions from this article and maximize your chances of recovery by paying attention when an email security or data breach occurs and taking immediate action.